Chevening Oxford Centre for Islamic Studies Fellowship (OCIS) and OCIS Abdullah Gül Fellowship

 Hosted by the Oxford Centre for Islamic Studies

 The Chevening Oxford Centre for Islamic Studies (OCIS) Fellowships are aimed at mid-career academics or professionals who are dedicated to the promotion of academic activities which encourage a more informed understanding of the culture and civilisation of Islam and contemporary Muslim societies.

-The following fellowships are a collaboration between the UK Foreign & Commonwealth Office and OCIS:
+The following fellowships are a collaboration between the UK Foreign, Commonwealth and Development Office and OCIS:

 - Chevening OCIS Fellowship

 - Chevening OCIS Abdullah Gül Fellowship

 Fellows will undertake a 6-month period of self-directed research focusing on their own project on the culture and civilisation of Islam and contemporary Muslim societies in a global context.